gadenbuie/garrickadenbuie-com/content/blog/2022/wordle-guess-helper/index.markdown

     ##    unhip    jeans    pools
     ## 2.232150 2.163479 1.994939

-This tells us, broadly that *unhip* is a better choice than *jeans* and *pools* is worse than either.
+This tells us, broadly, that *unhip* is a better choice than *jeans* and *pools* is worse than either.
 (Intuitively: you don’t learn much from the second <span class="letter">O</span>.)